RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 a) Finding Redundant Baselines
 ******************************
-:mod:`~pyuvdata.utils` contains functions for finding redundant groups of baselines in an array, either by antenna positions or uvw coordinates.
+The method :meth:`~pyuvdata.UVData.get_redundancies` provides options for finding redundant groups of baselines in an array, either by antenna positions or uvw coordinates.
 Baselines are considered redundant if they are within a specified tolerance distance (default is 1 meter).

-The :func:`~pyuvdata.utils.get_baseline_redundancies` function accepts an array of baseline indices and an array of baseline vectors (ie, uvw coordinates) as input, and finds redundancies among the vectors as given.
-If the ``with_conjugates`` option is selected, it will include baselines that are redundant when reversed in the same group.
+The default behavior is to use ``uvw_array`` on the object (representing the baselines that have data on the object) to find redundancies among the uvw vectors.
+If the ``include_conjugates`` option is set, it will include baselines that are redundant when reversed in the same group.
 In this case, a list of ``conjugates`` is returned as well, which contains indices for the baselines that were flipped for the redundant groups.
-In either mode of operation, this will only return baseline indices that are in the list passed in.

-The :func:`~pyuvdata.utils.get_antenna_redundancies` function accepts an array of antenna indices and an array of antenna positions as input, defines baseline vectors and indices in the convention that ``ant1<ant2``, and runs :func:`~pyuvdata.utils.get_baseline_redundancies` to find redundant baselines.
-It will then apply the conjugates list to the groups it finds.

-There is a subtle difference between the purposes of the two functions.
-:func:`~pyuvdata.utils.get_antenna_redundancies` gives you all redundant baselines from the antenna positions, and does not necessarily reflect the baselines in a file (this is similar to what is written in the ``hera_cal`` package used by the HERA collaboration).
-Alternatively, :func:`~pyuvdata.utils.get_baseline_redundancies` may be given the actual baseline vectors in a file and it will search for redundancies just among those baselines.

-The method :meth:`~pyuvdata.UVData.get_redundancies` is provided as a convenience.
-If run with the ``use_antpos`` option, it will mimic the behavior of :func:`~pyuvdata.utils.get_antenna_redundancies`.
-Otherwise it will return redundancies in the existing data using :func:`~pyuvdata.utils.get_baseline_redundancies`.
-If run with ``use_antpos`` and the ``conjugate_bls`` option, it will also adjust the ``data_array`` and ``baseline_array`` so that the baselines in the returned groups correspond with the baselines listed on the object (i.e., except for antenna pairs with no associated data).
+If the ``use_antpos`` keyword is set, ``antenna_positions`` will be used to calculate redundancies instead of the ``uvw_array``.
+This can result in different behavior because all possible redundant baselines will be returned, not just the ones with data on the object.
+In this case, the baselines are defined in the u>0 convention, so some of the baselines may be conjugated relative to the baselines with data on the object.
+If the ``conjugate_bls`` keyword is set, it will also update baseline conjugation on the object so that the baselines in the returned groups correspond with the baselines listed on the object (except for antenna pairs with no associated data).

+There are also utility functions to get redundant groups from either a list of baselines vectors and corresponding baseline indices (:func:`~pyuvdata.utils.get_baseline_redundancies`) or antenna positions and antenna indices (:func:`~pyuvdata.utils.get_antenna_redundancies`).
+Note that using these utility functions for the baselines on an object is less memory efficient than using :meth:`~pyuvdata.UVData.get_redundancies` because the latter only uses the first time in the baseline array.

 .. code-block:: python